opendistro/for-elasticsearch-docs/docs/security-configuration/saml.md

 Name | Description
 :--- | :---
-idp.enabled_ssl_ciphers | Array of enabled TLS ciphers.
-Only Java format is supported. idp.enabled_ssl_protocols | Array of enabled TLS protocols.
-Only Java format is supported.
+`idp.enabled_ssl_ciphers` | Array of enabled TLS ciphers.
+Only the Java format is supported.
+`idp.enabled_ssl_protocols` | Array of enabled TLS protocols.
+Only the Java format is supported.

 ## Minimal configuration example
+The following example shows the minimal configuration:

 ```yml
 authc: